Sôki

 It had of an electrical motor with 7 kW (10 HP) of power.
 A complete charge took about three hours.
 It had a range of 60 kilometres with a maximum speed of 60 km/h.

-It was designed and is manufactured in the Centre for the Innovation and Development of the Industry, situated in the commune of Fifth Normal in the city of Santiago.
+It was designed and is manufactured in the Centre for the Innovation and Development of the Industry, situated in the commune of Quinta Normal in the city of Santiago.
 It was presented and launched to the Chilean market on 22 September 2015 in the Municipalidad of Quinta Normal.
 Its first delivery was estimated for March 2016, the year it would arrive to Europe.